eipporko/Cube/README.md

 --------------------------------

 ### Mac Os X
-If you want to create Xcode project files, only have to run `cmake . -G Xcode`.
+If you want to create Xcode project files, you only have to run `cmake . -G Xcode`.
 This approach is highly recommended to do it from an out-of-source build directory. *- explained in 'How to build' step*